wj331/OrbitalTiktok/README.md

 and the new addition:
 * JSON proto RPC

+To start a server, navigate into its folder and run:
+`go run main.go`

 ## Benchmarking
 Benchmarking was done using Apache Bench, on the newly created JSON (Proto) Generic Call